 There was general consensus that many young Malawians are using digital and social platforms extensively for more than just communication.
 They are actively marketing businesses and engaging in some form of commerce.
-There is slow adoption of technology among the older generation and the wider, mostly rural based populace due to issues around access and high cost of equipment and data.
+There is slow adoption of technology among the older generation and the wider, mostly rural-based populace due to issues around access and high cost of equipment and data.

 Telephone penetration rates in Malawi are the lowest in the Southern African Development Community (SADC) region at around 38% but has one of the highest calling rates.
-Only 10% of the population have access to internet.
+Only 10% of the population have access to the internet.
 Existing mobile phone companies have a combined customer base of about 10 million within a population of over 17.5 million.

 On e-commerce and connecting to the National Switch Centre, Takondwa Makawa of events app Phwando expressed his concern about the cost requirements.
 He said the Reserve Bank of Malawi, the financial regulator of the switch, demands K50 million from fintechs wanting to connect.
 He believes this hinders the growth of e-commerce in the country.
 Takondwa also thinks that by having the Bankers Association of Malawi run the national payments switch, other players wanting to join are viewed as competition.

 Chipping in, Bram Fudzulani of Angle Dimensions said it actually costs more than the K50m but that the regulator is flexible with small operators.
 He suggested that startups work through financial organisations like banks that are already using the platform.
 Angle Dimension has access to the national switch through a bank but they had to offer them value for the deal to work.
-“Show them you will add to their bottom line” Bram said.
+“Show them you will add to their bottom line,” Bram said.

-Moses Anibaba also added on by saying when lobbying key players or engaging government, it is important to speak their language and tell them what will also be of interest to them.
+Moses Anibaba also added by saying when lobbying key players or engaging government, it is important to speak their language and tell them what will also be of interest to them.

 You can’t have a meeting of innovators and entrepreneurs without the mention of startup financing.
-Jeremiah Chienda pointed out that there seems to be an abundance of funding available for social innovations but lack of the same for commercial ventures.
+Jeremiah Chienda pointed out that there seems to be an abundance of funding available for social innovations but a lack of the same for commercial ventures.
 He is looking for funding and investment to scale his tourism booking platform Tiyeni.

 British Council commitment